alirezanet/Husky.Net/docs/guide/automate.md

 You can set the `HUSKY` environment variable to `0` in order to disable husky in CI/CD pipelines.

+## Disable husky in submodule

+If your project will be used as a git submodule, and you don't want the hooks for it to be attached.
+Call the `attach` command with the `--ignore-submodule` option. see [Manual Attach](#manual-attach) section for more details on how this should look like in your `csproj`.

 ## Manual Attach

 To manually attach husky to your project, add the below code to one of your projects (*.csproj/*.vbproj).